 6. Vasquez Rocks

 This location has been used for filming for decades and is a wonderful spot for engagement photos.
-It’s usually pretty quite here on weekdays and has alot of unique spots to shoot.
+It’s usually pretty quite here on weekdays and has many unique spots to shoot.
 Dogs are allowed!

 Feel: Outer-Space like, mysterious, desert romantic